savingsVPN Rankings · Ireland

 Which VPN has unlimited devices?+

-Three of our value picks offer unlimited simultaneous connections: Surfshark, Private Internet Access and IPVanish.
+Two of our value picks offer unlimited simultaneous connections: Private Internet Access and IPVanish.
 That means one subscription protects every phone, laptop, tablet, smart TV and console in the house.
-By comparison, NordVPN and ExpressVPN cap at 10 devices, CyberGhost at 7 and Mullvad at 5 — fine for an individual, but unlimited is far better value for a family.
+By comparison, NordVPN caps at 10 devices, CyberGhost at 7 and Mullvad at 5 — fine for an individual, but unlimited is far better value for a family.

 What is the best value VPN for a family or household?+

 Pick a VPN with unlimited simultaneous devices, so one plan covers everyone.
-Surfshark is the all-round household choice — cheap, audited, with a Dublin server and reliable streaming.
-PIA is the cheapest if you want maximum cover for minimum spend, and IPVanish is ideal if a Fire TV stick is the main screen thanks to its strong Fire TV app.
-All three work out at pennies per device per month.
+PIA is the all-round household choice — the cheapest of the lot, audited, with a Dublin server and unlimited devices.
+IPVanish is ideal if a Fire TV stick is the main screen thanks to its strong Fire TV app.
+Both work out at pennies per device per month.

 Should I choose a monthly or a long-term VPN plan?+